Historical Background

 2019:

-OCTOBER 25: FATHER JOHNNY DISASSOCIATES HIMSELF FROM THE LIBERAL CATHOLIC CHURCH, CARRYING OUT HIS MINISTRY IN A COMPLETELY INDEPENDENT MANNER.
+DECEMBER 1: FATHER JOHNNY START CARRYING OUT HIS MINISTRY IN A COMPLETELY INDEPENDENT MANNER.

 What does the Bible say about the form of church government?